smallhadroncollider/taskell/roadmap.md

 ## Refactoring

+- Use Brick for UI
 - Break up State module
 - Simplify state by composing Actions
-- Refactor UI code - passing around too many variables
 - Use a map in Actions to tidy things up/add custom key support
+- Add some tests

 ## Bugs